Trestal/FlickrLab/README.md

 The ViewPager and RecyclerView stay in sync while scrolling.
 Any time a new image is selected, the ViewPager updates and sets the correct position on the RecyclerView.

+The loading dialog may be interrupted at any time to view the images that had been downloaded up to that point.

+## Recent Changes 31/05/16
+1) Structural improvements to both the loading fragment and the loaders themselves.
+This includes creating an abstract parent (Loader) for the ImageLoader and JsonLoader classes to manage shared code.
+2) MultiThreading has been added so that multiple images can be loaded at once.
+The number of threads is derived from the number of available processors the loading device has.
+Images load much faster now.
+3) Visual improvement to the thumbnails.
+Thumbnails now appear to be equal sized and cropped.
+4) Better error handling such as more meaningful messages in the event of errors.
+Connection timeout has also been added to the image loaders so that the process doesn't indefinitely hang with a bad connection.
+5) Highlight effect is now more pronounced

 ## Approach 1

 My initial approach tried loading the images while the user could interact with the app.
 I figured that this would allow te user to instantly use the app rather than wait for loading.
 This presented a number of issues an challenges.
 With my high internet speed at home, the delay in images loading was neglible but when trying it on mobile data or other Wi-Fi access points, the user was stuck seeing a blank page until the image loaded.